We are using a HEPA air purifier and disinfecting the space between sessions to ensure cleanliness and safety.

 Just Healing centres an equitable/just approach to healing as I recognize, welcome and include the multiple intersections that shape one’s identity and life experiences.
 I acknowledge that life challenges, how a person is perceived, how they navigate their relationships, choices, finances, health, self-care, coping, life transitions, identity, belief system, and much more, are impacted and informed by many systemic structural powers beyond one’s immediate circles, family systems, abilities, hard work and control.

-I see healing as an act of resistance, reclamation of one’s existence, and reconciliation of the mind, body (soma), and soul-spirit.
-It is a personal journey towards self-realization and/or restoration, in the sense of coming home to oneself.
+Healing is an act of resistance, reclamation of one’s existence, and reconciliation of the mind, body (soma), and soul-spirit.
+It is a personal journey towards self-realization and restoration, in the sense of coming home to oneself.
+It is an act of individual and collective liberation.
 Healing can be both exciting and scary, encouraging and challenging.
-I will be here to support you along that journey.